-This course introduces students to the general principles that govern pharmacotherapy.
+Principles of drug action is a course that introduces students to the general principles that govern pharmacotherapy.
 This course provides students with the foundational knowledge and skills essential for understanding, applying and evaluating the chemical and pharmacological concepts that ultimately relate to the physicochemical properties of drugs and their pharmacokinetic and pharmacodynamic behaviors.
-Considerable emphasis is placed upon learning the chemical structures and pharmacological properties, sites and mechanisms of action, metabolism and toxicology of important drug classes as a means for lifelong understanding of present and future pharmacological agents.
-Special attention is given to the extrapolation of basic concepts to understand existing and potential new mechanisms that might have an impact on new drug therapies.
-The course expands upon the principles learned in organic chemistry, biochemistry, physiology and microbiology and prepares students for integrated pharmacotherapy courses. (advanced biology selective; prerequisites: BIOL 2231, BIOL 3240 and CHEM 3320 with a C- or better) (restrictions: Professional Year 1 or senior year status)
+Considerable emphasis is placed upon learning the chemical structures and pharmacological properties, sites and mechanisms of action, metabolism, drug-drug and drug-food interactions, and toxicology of important drug classes as a means for lifelong understanding of present and future pharmacological agents.
+Special attention is given to the extrapolation of basic concepts to understand existing and potential new mechanisms that might have impact on new drug therapy.

+The course expands upon the principles learned in organic chemistry, biochemistry and physiology, and prepares students for integrated pharmacotherapy modules. (advanced biology selective; prerequisites: BIOL 2231, BIOL 3240 and CHEM 3321 with a C- or better) (restrictions: Professional Year 1 or senior year status)